ThatQuiz Test Library Take this test now

 B) As it is

-B) have to be hauled
+C) had to be hauled

-D) had to be hauled
+D) has to be halled

 • 19.
 19) How is This historic event correctly written?

-A) These historic event
+A) This Historic event

 B) As it is

-D) This Historic event
+D) This Historic Event

 • 20.
 20) How is Promontory summit, Utah, correctly written?

-A) Promontory summit Utah,
+A) promontory summit, Utah,

-B) promontory summit, Utah,
+B) Promontory Summit, Utah,

-C) Promontory Summit, Utah,
+C) Promontory summit Utah,

 D) As it is